SuvvariJagadeeswari-dev/Online-payment-fraud-detection/README.md

 The dataset consists of 10 variables:

-#step: represents a unit of time where 1 step equals 1 hour
+* step: represents a unit of time where 1 step equals 1 hour
-#type: type of online transaction
+* type: type of online transaction
-#amount: the amount of the transaction
+* amount: the amount of the transaction
-nameOrig: customer starting the transaction
+* nameOrig: customer starting the transaction
-oldbalanceOrg: balance before the transaction
+* oldbalanceOrg: balance before the transaction
-newbalanceOrig: balance after the transaction
+* newbalanceOrig: balance after the transaction
-nameDest: recipient of the transaction
+* nameDest: recipient of the transaction
-oldbalanceDest: initial balance of recipient before the transaction
+* oldbalanceDest: initial balance of recipient before the transaction
-newbalanceDest: the new balance of recipient after the transaction
+* newbalanceDest: the new balance of recipient after the transaction
-isFraud: fraud transaction
+* isFraud: fraud transaction

+# Project Overview
+The Online Payments Fraud Detection application is designed to predict fraudulent transactions in online payment systems using advanced machine learning techniques.
+With the growing risk of online payment fraud, this model helps financial institutions and e-commerce platforms identify suspicious transactions in real-time.
+This project focuses on:

+Real-time fraud detection by integrating machine learning models into the payment processing system.
+Interactive interface for users to input transaction details and receive immediate feedback on transaction validity.
+Comprehensive feature engineering and data reduction techniques to optimize model performance.